-- 1. MORAL PHILOSOPHY: A seminar in ethics, systematic and historical.
+- I. MORAL PHILOSOPHY: A seminar in ethics, systematic and historical.
 Rashdall's Theory of Good and Evil (2 vols.) is covered in detail.
 A printed syllabus (75 pp.), containing lists of readings in the sources, references in recent literature, topics for papers, and questions for self-examination, has been prepared for this seminar. - 2.
-Greek Philosophy: Begins with the dawn of western philosophy in the Milesian nature-philosophers, ends with a brief study of the Stoics and Epicureans.
+GREEK PHILOSOPHY: Begins with the dawn of western philosophy in the Milesian nature-philosophers, ends with a brief study of the Stoics and Epicureans.
 The larger part of the time is devoted to a reading of Plato and Aristotle.
 Included in this reading are all the major dialogues of Plato and selections from the Ethics, the Metaphysics, and the logical writings of Aristotle.
 Recommended for students of literature. - 3.
 HISTORY OF MODERN PHILOSOPHY: The development of modern thought from Bacon and Descartes to Kant.
 If the group so desires, it may, with the approval of the instructor, exchange a study of certain of the pre-Kantian philosophers for a study of more recent philosophical movements.
 This seminar may appropriately be combined with work in any of the three divisions. - 4.
 CLASSIC PROBLEMS OF PHILOSOPHY: The first half of the study is devoted to the theory of knowledge; Montague's Ways of Knowing is used as a common basis and is supplemented by readings in contemporary philosophy.
 In the second half of the semester, selected problems in metaphysics are taken for discussion, including usually the mind-body problem, the issue between the mechanist and the vitalist, the nature of the self, the problem of freedom, and the relation between philosophy and religion.

-- 5. LOGIC AND SCIENTIFIC METHOD: The subject is pursued from the point of view, and from the level of difficulty, presented by Joseph's Introduction to Logic.
+- 5. Logic and Scientific Method: The subject is pursued from the point of view, and from the level of difficulty, presented by Joseph's Introduction to Logic.
 Students are expected to master the manipulations of the traditional formal logic and to supplement Joseph's discussion of theory by readings in Mill, Bradley, Jevons and other logicians. - 6.
-AESTHETICS: A study, partly historical, partly systematic, of the philosophies of beauty, including theories of tragedy and comedy, of the sublime, and of standards of criticism.
+Aesthetics: A study, partly historical, partly systematic, of the philosophies of beauty, including theories of tragedy and comedy, of the sublime, and of standards of criticism.
 Readings in the sources, ancient and modern; occasional visits to the art collections of Philadelphia.
 Recommended for students of literature. - 7.
-Social Philosophy: Recommended for students in the social sciences.
-A study of the ethical basis of the state, and of rights and duties within it; of the current conflict between Fascist, Marxist, and democratic views of the state; of the ideas of equality, liberty, law, property, and justice.
+Social Ethics: Prerequisite, a course or a seminar in ethics.
+A study of some of the pressing problems of the present time in the light of ethical theory: political conservatism vs. liberalism; changing relations between races, sexes, and nations; the issues presented by pacifism, socialism, censorship, moral scepticism.
+Recommended for students in the social sciences.